 After all it’s once in a year…..!!!!!

-Hing (asafoetida), rai(mustard seeds) jeera(cumin seeds) and oil
+Hing (asafoetida), rai(small mustard seeds) jeera(cumin seeds) and oil

 Use all vegetables of your choice except the sticky ones like bhindi (lady finger) and arbi (taro).

-and what I could not find were green spinach (Palak) and methi leaves (instead, used kasoori methi), cauliflower, tinda, green leaves of radish and beans from radish….
+and what I could not find were green spinach (Palak) and green fenugreek (methi ke patte) (instead, used kasoori methi), cauliflower, tinda, green leaves of radish and beans from radish….

 Clean, wash, peel and cut those vegetables first which take more time to cook.
 If we will add all veggies together, tender vegetables will be mashed up.

-Heat oil in a pan and add rai, hing and jeera to splatter and add chopped vegetables.
+Heat oil in a pan and add rai, hing and jeera to splatter and add chopped vegetables (hard ones first).
 Sprinkle salt and turmeric powder, mix well and cover it.

 Cook these till they start to become tender and at this point add rest of the vegetables and grated ginger(except tomatoes) .